 Effects of taxation on the organization, operation, and reorganization of corporations and on their shareholders.
 Restricted to: Master of Accountancy majors.
-Prerequisite(s): ACCT 403.

 ACCT 564.
-Financial Accounting Research 3 Credits (3)
+Financial Accounting Research

 Interpretation and application of accounting principles to financial reporting issues of business and nonbusiness organizations.
 Consent of Instructor required.
 Restricted to: Master of Accountancy majors.
-Prerequisite(s): ACCT 302.